Asia Pacific syndicated lending smashes $500 bln barrier

 Increased volumes in China, Hong Kong and Macau boosted North Asian numbers to $276 billion, around 13 percent higher than $244 billion in 2013.
 Outbound M&A loans, project and infrastructure financing in China accounted for the bulk of the transactions in 2014.

-"China will continue to throw up acquisition financing opportunities that will drive loan volumes up, in North Asia," said Aditya Agarwal, head of loans, Asia at Royal Bank of Scotland.
+"China will continue to throw up acquisition financing opportunities that will drive loan volumes up, in North Asia," said Aditya Agarwal, head of loans, Asia at Royal Bank of Scotland [RBSRB.UL].

 Others agreed pointing out that M&A financing activity could increase over the next year.